7,100,000 pageviews

 Did Pastor Richard Shahan Murder His Wife?

-After graduating in 1985 from the Southwestern Baptist Theological Seminary in Fort Worth, Texas, Shahan joined the staff at the First Baptist Church in Bryon, Texas where he was the Associate Pastor of Education and Family Development.
-From 1989 to 1999, Reverend Shahan served at the Shades Mountain Baptist Church in Birmingham.
-In 2000, he became Associate Paster in Education and Administration for the Hickory Grove Baptist Church in Charlotte, North Carolina where he worked seven years.
-From 2007 to 2009, Shahan was employed by the Kimble Knight Ministries in Brentwood, Tennessee.
-From Brentwood in 2009, he and his wife moved back to Birmingham where he joined the First Baptist Church in that city.
+After graduating in 1985 from the Southwestern Baptist Theological Seminary in Fort Worth, Texas, Richard Shahan joined the staff at the First Baptist Church in Bryon, Texas where he was the Associate Pastor of Education and Family Development.
+From 1989 to 1999 he served at the Shades Mountain Baptist Church in Birmingham.
+In 2000 he became Associate Paster in Education and Administration for the Hickory Grove Baptist Church in Charlotte, North Carolina where he worked seven years.
+From 2007 to 2009 he was employed by the Kimble Knight Ministries in Brentwood, Tennessee.
+From Brentwood in 2009 he and his wife moved back to Birmingham where he joined the First Baptist Church in that city.

-In September 2012, Pastor Shahan took a leave of absence from the First Baptist Church in Birmingham in order to travel to Kazakhstan where he had acquired a visiting professor position at the Bible Institute in Almaty, Kazakhstan.
+In September 2012 Pastor Shahan took a leave of absence from the First Baptist Church in Birmingham to travel to Kazakhstan where he acquired a visiting professor position at the Bible Institute in Almaty, Kazakhstan.
 He returned to Birmingham in May 2013.

-On July 23, 2013, Karen Louise Shahan's co-workers at Hobby Lobby became concerned when the 52-year-old pastor's wife didn't show up for work.
+On July 23, 2013 Karen Louise Shahan's co-workers at Hobby Lobby became concerned when the 52-year-old pastor's wife didn't show up for work.
 Calls to her home went unanswered.
-At 11:15 that Tuesday morning, police officers with the Homewood Police Department, pursuant to a welfare check, made a gruesome discovery.
+At 11:15 that Tuesday morning police officers with the Homewood Police Department pursuant to a welfare check made a gruesome discovery.
 The officers found that someone had stabbed Karen Shahan to death in her bedroom.
 The victim's blood had been spilled throughout the dwelling.
-A crime scene investigator told reporters that this was the most brutal murder site he had ever witnessed.
+A crime scene investigator told reporters that this was the most brutal murder site he ever witnessed.

 Pastor Richard Shahan was not home the morning police discovered the body of his repeatedly stabbed wife.
-Detectives believed that the victim had been murdered Monday night or early the next day.
-There were no signs of forced entry, and nothing from the house had been stolen.
+Detectives believed that the victim was murdered Monday night or early the next day.
+There were no signs of forced entry and nothing from the house had been stolen.
 The victim had not been sexually assaulted.
 Suspicion immediately fell upon the husband.
 The fact he was a pastor meant nothing to homicide detectives who know there is no such thing as an unlikely murder suspect.

-Detectives, on August 7, 2013, questioned Pastor Shahan at the Homewood police station.
-When asked to account for his whereabouts that Monday night and Tuesday morning, the pastor said he had been out of town visiting one of the couple's two sons.
+Detectives on August 7, 2013 questioned Pastor Shahan at the Homewood police station.
+When asked to account for his whereabouts that Monday night and Tuesday morning he said he had been out of town visiting one of the couple's two sons.

-On August 8, 2013, the day after the station house interrogation, detectives took Shahan into custody "for investigative purposes."
-Under Alabama law, a suspect can only be held for investigation 48 hours.
-If the arrestee is not charged with a crime, he or she must be released.
+On August 8, 2013, the day after the station house interrogation, detectives took Richard Shahan into custody "for investigative purposes."
+Under Alabama law a suspect could only be held for investigation 48 hours.
+If the arrestee was not charged with a crime he or she must be released.

-On January 7, 2014, Shahan, though his attorney, said that he would waive his right to an extradition hearing.
-Less than a week later, the authorities in Alabama booked the murder suspect in the Jefferson County Jail.
+On January 7, 2014 Richard Shahan, though his attorney said that he would waive his right to an extradition hearing.
+Less than a week later the authorities in Alabama booked the murder suspect into the Jefferson County Jail.

-The Shahan case prosecutor did not reveal what evidence the state had against the former pastor.
+The Shahan case prosecutor did not reveal what evidence the state had against the defendant.
 Some of the unanswered questions in the case involved whether investigators had identified the murder weapon.
-Also, was there physical evidence connecting Shahan to the bloody murder scene; and had detectives broken the suspect's alibi?
+Also, did physical evidence connect Mr. Shahan to the bloody murder scene; and did detectives break the suspect's alibi?
 It appeared the motive in the case was money.

-On October 23, 2014, a local grand jury indicted the former pastor for the murder of his wife.
+On October 23, 2014 a local grand jury indicted Richard Shahan for the murder of his wife.
 The suspect avoided jail by posting his $100,000 bond.
-He was, however, pursuant to the terms of his release, under house arrest at his mother's dwelling in Homewood, Tennessee.
+He was, however, due to the terms of his release, under house arrest at his mother's dwelling in Homewood, Tennessee.

 4 comments: